 How Much Is a Buyer’s Agent Fee, and Who Pays?

-Both buyer’s and seller’s agents work on commission, which averaged out to 5.26% of the home’s sale price in 2015.
-That amount is typically split between both agents as well as their respective brokerage firms according to Redfin’s 2018 statistics.
+Both buyer’s and seller’s agents work on commission, which averages about 5-6%, though that amount is split approximately 50/50 between both agents as well as their respective brokerage firms according to Redfin’s 2018 statistics.

 While it’s often normally the seller that pays the commissions of each agent, that cost is usually incorporated into the proceeds of the home sale and thus is effectively split between the buyer and seller.
 You may end up incurring some of the cost for the agent, however it is frequently considered part of the total amount you pay for your house.
 You will not have to pay directly out-of-pocket for your agent.